Current RLC Bonn PhD students

 Alejandro Mora Motta

-Alejandro Mora Motta from Colombia joined RLC since August 2015 to work on his research project on ‘Fundamental human needs in the context of extractive forestry plantations in Los Rios, Chile’.
-From June 2016 he will be developing his field work in Chile, in collaboration with Right Livelihood Laureate Prof. Dr. Manfred Max-Neef.
-His empirical research will focus on how the territorial transformation caused by the extractive forestry model has impacted on the peasant well-being and the local sustainability in rural Los Rios.
+Alejandro Mora Motta from Colombia joined RLC in August 2015 to research "Fundamental human needs in the context of extractive forestry plantations in Los Rios, Chile".
+In 2016-2017 he pursued his field work in Chile, in collaboration with RLA Lureate Professor Dr. Manfred Max-Neef.
+His empirical research focused on how the territorial transformation caused by the extractive forestry model has impacted on the peasant well-being and the local sustainability in rural Los Rios.

 Juliet Wanjiku Kamau

-Juliet Wanjiku Kamau from Kenya is a PhD researcher in Bonn writing on "Productivity and Sustainability of Ecological Organic Agriculture Systems in Kenya" in cooperation with RLA Laureate Hans Herren's Biovision Africa Trust.
+Juliet Wanjiku Kamau from Kenya is a PhD researcher in Bonn working on "Productivity and Sustainability of Ecological Organic Agriculture Systems in Kenya" in cooperation with RLA Laureate Hans Herren's Biovision Africa Trust.

 Evelyn Ewere from Nigeria joined the RLC Bonn in August 2017 to work on her PhD research on "Bioeconomic Transformation in Nigeria: its impacts and sustainability".
 She will colloborate with RLA Laureate Nnimmo Bassey and the RLC Campus Port Harcourt in Nigeria.
 Her research interest is driven primarily by the need of reducing Nigeria's dependence on fossil fuels with its attendant price shocks and environmental challenges.

 Former RLC Bonn PhD students

 Willis Okumu from Kenya did his PhD completed his PhD at the RLC Campus Bonn in 2016 on the topic "Inter-community vs. Inter-clan Violence in Samburu North and Kuria Eastdistricts in Kenya: a Comparative Analysis of Development Challenges".